Global-Travel-Hackathon/Rules/README.md

 To make it easier, we have created :point_right: this [repo](https://github.com/Global-Travel-Hackathon/GTH-Location-TeamName) for you.
 Feel free to fork and modify it. :tada:

-:exclamation: **All projects should be submitted before [TIME], by sending an email to <globalhack@kiwi.com> with the subject [Team name]: [Project name] project for the Global Travel Hackathon and the body of the email must have the link of your project GH repo.** :exclamation:
+:exclamation: **All projects should be submitted before or at 16:00, by sending an email to <globalhack@kiwi.com> with the subject `"Project submission: GTH in [Location], by [team-name] team"` and the body of the email must have the link of your project GH repo.** :exclamation:

 Failure to submit will result in disqualification.
 You should commit regularly throughout the hackathon to the team repository, but if we see a single GitHub commit made near the end of the hackathon will draw the suspicion that the work was not completed at the hackathon.